To end the risk hypocrisy

 There is an expectation for raw milk and raw milk cheese to have a perfect safety record.
 There is a zero tolerance for pathogens in raw dairy.

-This is also reflected in the very high production standards and testing regimes for raw milk and raw milk cheese where it is regulated.
+This is reflected in the very high production standards and testing regimes for raw milk and raw milk cheese where it is regulated.

 Why is raw milk held to a standard of a perfect safety record, yet pathogen contamination of leafy greens or raw chicken are allowed to go unnoticed for periods of time?
 Is this not hypocrisy?
 Why is one considered risky food excessively targeted for perfection but other risky food sold in supermarkets are allowed to slip under the radar?
 Why is one food's risk exaggerated and the pathogen contamination of another is dismissed as low risk?
 Pathogens grow and spread.
 They don't live in stasis.